- Learning about cancer surgery

 Learning about cancer surgery

 You’ve been told you have cancer.
-You’ve looked at your treatment options, and you and your doctor have agreed that surgery is needed.
+You’ve looked at your treatment options, and you and your doctor agree that surgery is needed.
 Now you may have questions about cancer surgery.

 Surgery has been used to treat cancer for many, many years.
 Surgery also plays a key role in diagnosing cancer and finding out how far it may have spread (a process is called staging).
 Ongoing advances in surgical techniques allow surgeons to operate on a growing number of patients and have good outcomes.